What is Sete Outeiros?

 We have an ample library, musical instruments, a pair of lovely dogs for cuddles, in sunny weather there are hammocks beneath the trees, and plenty of land to explore and discover.
 We have unusual and creative boardgames, art materials and plenty more to awaken within you the freedom to explore and learn.

-Depending on availability and time of year you may be able to learn carpentry, bio-construction, gardening, yoga or even receive free personal training from a trainer who specialises in the unique needs of trans bodies.
+Depending on availability and time of year you may be able to learn carpentry, bio-construction, gardening, etc.

 When you write us about a visit please do mention anything you might be interested in particular and we will try to facilitate your desired experience as much possible.